 - 1 red bell pepper, sliced into thin 2-inch long strips

-- 1 yellow or green bell pepper, sliced into thin 2-inch long strips
+- 1 yellow, orange or green bell pepper, sliced into thin 2-inch long strips

-- 3 carrots, peeled and sliced on the diagonal into ¼-inch wide rounds (to yield about 1 cup sliced carrots)
+- 3 carrots, peeled and sliced on the diagonal into ¼-inch thick rounds (to yield about 1 cup sliced carrots)

 - 2 tablespoons Thai red curry paste*